 gkstriper - I have a older version of CIS, but it is for DOS.
 Someone sent me a WinCIS, but I haven't used it yet.

-Schneider Electric I/A Series, Schneider Electric SmartStruxure/SmartStruxure Lite, and Niagara R2/AX technician (Certification in AX only), and possible Andover trainee.
+Schneider Electric I/A Series, Schneider Electric SmartStruxure/SmartStruxure Lite (Certified), Niagara R2/AX technician (Certification in AX only), and possible Andover trainee.

 Do it right the first time, and you will not have to do it again.